 At the summit, industry players agreed that benefiting from the Smart Nation strategy and strong infrastructure, Singapore will continue to lead the regional digital economy in the Asia Pacific region, as long as it makes good use of its own capital advantages and invests more in submarine cables and data centers.
 Indonesia, the Philippines, and Malaysia were also highlighted for their huge potential as digital economies, albeit with pressing needs for more backbone network and data centers.

 In light of this, Huawei unveiled a suite of new solutions in an attempt to aid ISPs in reshaping their legacy internet infrastructure.

-Among the new solutions was the industry’s first-ever data centre switch with an embedded AI chip, the CloudEngine 16800, FusionServer 2298 V5, all-flash storage OceanStor Dorado 3000, and 600G DCI + OXC.
+Among the new solutions was the industry's first-ever data center switch with an embedded AI chip, the CloudEngine 16800, FusionServer 2298 V5, all-flash storage OceanStor Dorado 3000, and 600G DCI + OXC.

 “The current state and pace of development of Internet infrastructure in Asia Pacific remains uneven, with great variations from country to country.
 Huawei's aim is to capitalise on our global expertise and experience to work with the countries that could benefit from support to reshape their Internet infrastructure and networks, such as Indonesia, Malaysia, the Philippines, India and Thailand,” says Huawei South Pacific Enterprise Business Group president Daniel Zhou.